tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/3/LessonPlan.md

 * Encapsulates all the complexity of deep learning algorithms, no coding is needed to start using it.

-* Allows integration with third-party applications, AWS services, and your own code via AWS Lambda.
+* Allows integration with third-party applications, AWS services, and your code via AWS Lambda.

 * Getting started with Amazon Lex is quite easy, it is just a four-step process.